Herb Seeds from Sow Seeds Ltd

 March to May.

-Pick leaves regulary to ensure lots of new fresh growth.
+Pick leaves regularly to ensure lots of new fresh growth.

 |Harvest:||June to September.|